l2beat/earl/packages/website/docs/introduction/main-concepts.md

 ## Validators

-Validators are core of Earl.
-They are used every time you want to assert something during testing.
+Validators form the core of Earl.
+They are the functions you call each time you want to assert something during testing.

-A great example of a validator is `toEqual` which compares the provided value with the expected value using a deep equality algorithm.
+A prime example of a validator is `toEqual`, which compares the provided value with the expected value using a deep equality algorithm.

 ```ts
 const value = { foo: 'bar', baz: Math.random() }